katydecorah/font-library/README.md

 ### Background

-Font Library is built with Jekyll and AngularJS, but you don't need to know either to add or edit the tags &mdsah; you only need to know how to edit a file.
+Font Library is built with Jekyll and AngularJS, but you don't need to know either to add or edit the tags &mdash; you only need to know how to edit a file.

 Each font family is stored as an object in `families.json`.
 Each family has an array of tags.
 The first tag is from Google's classification of the font.
 Some font's have the tag `greek` or `khmer`, this is to denote the subset of the font.
 Some families have additional keys such as `weight` or `italic` to denote that this family doesn't have a `regular` weight.